-Founded in 2007, the Dr. Rogers Prize for Excellence in Complementary and Alternative Medicine is awarded every two years to celebrate the achievements of researchers, practitioners and others in the field of complementary and alternative (CAM) health care.
-At $250,000, it is the largest prize of its kind.
+Founded in 2007, the Dr. Rogers Prize for Excellence in Complementary and Alternative Medicine is a $250,000 cash prize awarded every two years to celebrate the achievements of researchers, practitioners and others in the field of complementary, alternative and integrative healthcare.

-The public at large is encouraged to nominate worthy and qualified candidates from within all the disciplines that make up the spectrum of Complementary and Alternative Medicine.
-This individual may have made their contribution as an advocate, researcher, practitioner, health care provider, instructor or in one of the many other roles that make up this hugely diverse field.
+The public at large is encouraged to nominate worthy and qualified candidates from within the disciplines that make up the spectrum of Complementary, Alternative and Integrative Medicine.
+This individual may have made their contribution as an advocate, researcher, practitioner, health care provider, instructor or in one of the many other roles that make up this diverse field.

-- Demonstrates a commitment to the field of complementary and alternative medicine
+- Demonstrate a commitment to the field of complementary and alternative medicine

-- Displays vision, leadership and integrity throughout their activities
+- Display vision, leadership and integrity throughout their activities

-- Acts as a catalyst in advancing the field of complementary and alternative medicine
+- Act as a catalyst in advancing the field of complementary and alternative medicine

-- Demonstrates a positive influence among their colleagues and those they serve
+- Demonstrate a positive influence among their colleagues and those they serve

-- This national competition is open to individual nominees whose complementary or alternative medicine activities have been carried out within Canada
+- This national competition is open to individual nominees whose complementary, alternative or integrative medicine activities have been carried out within Canada

 - The body of work to be considered for the Dr. Rogers Prize has been conducted in Canada

-- The Winner must attend the Dr. Rogers Prize Award Gala in Vancouver, BC in the fall of 2019
+- The winner must attend the Dr. Rogers Prize Award Gala in Vancouver, BC (public health restrictions permitting)

 - The nominee will be an individual (rather than a group)